 In this particular address, made at the brink of a new millennia, Professor Elie Weisel reflected on both the horrors and triumphs of the 20th century.
 The axis of his speech was a stark warning against the “perils of indifference”.

 “Of course, indifference can be tempting — more than that, seductive.
 It is so much easier to look away from victims.
 It is so much easier to avoid such rude interruptions to our work, our dreams, our hopes.
 It is, after all, awkward, troublesome, to be involved in another person’s pain and despair….
 Indifference elicits no response.
 Indifference is not a response.
 Indifference is not a beginning; it is an end.
 And, therefore, indifference is always the friend of the enemy, for it benefits the aggressor — never his victim, whose pain is magnified when he or she feels forgotten.”

 Today, more than at any time in history, we are resourced to see and know the evil that is being practiced in this world.
-Few reading this, could claim to be unaware of the illegal trade in human beings, with over 40 million people enslaved in the world’s second largest illicit economy, worth over 150 billion dollars a year.
+Few reading this could claim to be unaware of the illegal trade in human beings, with over 40 million people enslaved in the world’s second-largest illicit economy, worth over 150 billion dollars a year.
 It is considered, by some, to be the great evil of this age.
-The great evil could however describe people’s indifference to this frightening truth.
+The great evil could however describe people’s indifference to this unspeakable truth.

-Professor Weisel, who had more authority than most to speak of the very worst in human potential, still choose to end his speech in promise.
+Professor Weisel, who had more authority than most to speak of the very worst in human potential, still chose to end his speech in promise:

 “And so, once again, I think of the young Jewish boy from the Carpathian Mountains.
 He has accompanied the old man I have become throughout these years of quest and struggle.
 And together we walk towards the new millennium, carried by profound fear and extraordinary hope”.